The Wound in Time

 the earth nursing its ticking metal eggs, hatching

 new carnage.
-But how could you know, brave
+But how could you know, brave as belief

-as belief as you boarded the boats, singing?
+when you boarded the boats, singing?

-The end of God in the poisonous, shrapneled air.
+The end of God amid poisonous shrapnel.

 Poetry gargling its own blood.
 We sense it was love

-you gave your world for; the town squares silent,
+you gave your world for, the town squares silent,

 awaiting their cenotaphs.
 What happened next?